 Without information found in the GCD, I would have given this cover lettering from issue #24 to Ira with a question mark, but it’s actually by George Roussos, and confirmed by him!
 George had a long career in comics, and began as a letterer.
 It’s wonderful he was able to confirm his work on this title.
 While many of the earliest BATMAN covers used typeset or had no cover copy, George did letter a few others.

-Issue #29, June-July 1945, is the second BATMAN cover lettered by Ira Schnapp.
+Issue #29, June-July 1945, is the third BATMAN cover lettered by Ira Schnapp.

 While the single-line letters are again not typical of Schnapp’s later style, the open letters definitely are.